-During your degree you must give serious thought to the career that you intend to follow after you graduate.
-You should consult members of staff about this, and your Degree Controller and (in due course) Senior Honours project supervisor will usually be those best able to advise you in the first instance.
+During your degree you should give serious thought to the career that you intend to follow after you graduate.
+You should consult members of staff about this, and your Degree Controller and Senior Honours project supervisor will usually be those best able to advise you in the first instance.
 We cannot stress too strongly the wisdom of considering a variety of options, and of consulting the University's Careers Centre at an early stage.